shashidhar-02/sesdlabproject11/SECURITY.md

 **Local demo:** `npm install && npm run dev` → frontend at `http://localhost:5173`, backend at `http://localhost:3000`.

-*(If the live instance gates login behind a clinician account, add a demo/guest credential to the README so judges aren't blocked.)*

 ## YouTube Video (≤5 minutes)